 Applications of SLAM beyond Autonomous Vehicles

-Although SLAM technology is important for autonomous vehicles, it is also widely used in :
+Although SLAM technology is important for autonomous vehicles, it is also widely used in the following:

 - Robotics